 It's important to realize that personal email correspondence on University systems could potentially become part of official University records.
 For this reason, communications with family or friends, financial institutions, and merchants or service providers should be done primarily through personal email accounts.

 - Retiree email: All WVU retirees who want to maintain a University email account and stay connected to the institution and their colleagues can now do so.
 If you retired BEFORE Jan.
 1, 2015, you'll need to claim your Login credentials to get started here: login.wvu.edu.
 More recent retirees will retain their existing Login credentials.
 Read the frequently asked questions.
 If you need assistance, please call the ITS Service Desk at 304-293-4444, email ITSHelp@mail.wvu.edu or visit it.wvu.edu/help.

 - Mailing lists: There are two LISTSERV servers on campus that host announcement and discussion lists.
-One serves HSC and the other serves the main campus in Morgantown, as well as Potomac State and WVU Tech campuses and the other serves the HSC.
+One serves the Morgantown, Potomac State and WVU Tech campuses and the other serves the HSC.

 File sharing and collaboration

 - OneDrive for Business : Every employee’s Office 365 account includes 1 terabyte (1000 gigabytes) of available storage for files kept online that can be shared with others, at WVU and elsewhere.

-- Web Hosting: University Relations-Digital Services provides assistance to WVU offices in the creation and maintenance of their web sites.
-You can create a personal web site using the ITS Community Web hosting service.
+- Web Hosting: University Relations-Digital Services provides assistance to WVU offices in the creation and maintenance of their web sites .
+For personal web sites, use the Community Web hosting service.

 - Academic advising support: The DegreeWorks system provides students and their advisors with up-to-date information on progress toward graduation.